 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-I have been back in France for a few days, but I still have my head there, in Borneo ...
-Underwater, most of the time. 😉
+I've been back in France for a few days, but I still have my head there, in Borneo...
+Underwater, mostly 😉

 Borneo in blue

-My Borneo to me is more blue than green.
-I spent more time above the coral reefs than under the canopy of the jungle.
+My own Borneo is more blue than green.
+I have spent more time above the coral reefs than under the jungle canopy.

 As always, diving was the main theme of the trip ...

 Five big steps

 This trip of 2013 is my third stay in Borneo, after my previous trips to 2006 and 2009.
 I was gone for almost a month, with five main stages.

 1. The Derawan Archipelago (Kakaban, Sangalaki, Maratua), Indonesian side.
 2. Mabul and Sipadan, Malaysian side 3.
 Kota Kinabaluon the north coast of the state of Sabah 4.
 Kuchingon the northern coast of Sarawak State 5.
 Kuala Lumpur, the capital, Peninsular Malaysia